 You don’t have to drive for miles to find a natural paradise worthy of photographing.
 A nearby garden may house beautiful flowers that are native to Michigan – including butterfly weed, Joe Pye weed, and the purple coneflower.
 Get down in the grass and take close-ups of a single bud on a dewy morning.
 Your shots will become even more interesting as insects begin to emerge.
 Think bees, ants, and grasshoppers – all of which make excellent subjects for nature photography.

 Experimenting with Your Equipment

 Use different lenses for different effects.
 Invest in a good wide-angle lens, which is ideal for dramatic landscape photography.
 If you plan on swimming in a lake or even a pool in the summer, a GoPro-style camera will take stunning photographs of people and/or nature under water.
 Use different filters, too, including a polarizing filter (which gives richer hue to blue skies) and a graduated neutral density filter, which improves detail and color saturation in nature shots.

 If you thought you had to travel to far-off lands to capture the wonder of nature, think again.
 Grayling, MI has a host of natural spots that are perfect for playing with angle, composition, and lighting.
-The best way to discover everything you are capable of is by simply heading out with your camera, lenses, and filters, and spending the whole day practising with new techniques.
+The best way to discover everything you are capable of is by simply heading out with your camera, lenses, and filters, and spending the whole day practicing with new techniques.
 After you have been out a few days, don’t forget to print out your very best shots and display then in an artistic fashion through collages, edited videos, or even printed fabric for items like cushions, bedsheets, or T-shirts.